 It turns out that our brains have what’s called a Default Mode Network (DMN) that sits atop the functional hierarchy of the brain.
 It filters incoming sensory data while coordinating signals across the brain regions.
 Formed in late child development, it is closely associated with our egos – who we believe ourselves to be, how we see ourselves in relation to the world, what we like/dislike, what we deem right/wrong, etc. While it gives us a sense of self, it also creates a sense of separation from others.

 Test subjects demonstrate decreased blood flow (i.e., activity) in the DMN on psychedelics.
 When this part of the brain goes “off line,” a wholly new state of consciousness can emerge – one that opens the floodgates to sensory data while diminishing boundaries between “ME” and everything else.
 It also creates the opportunity for the disparate brain regions to forge new connections.
 As Pollan says, when the “superhighways” in the brain stop working, the regions start using the old country back roads to communicate.
-Lasting change can occur when exercising these new connections after the fact.
+Lasting change can occur when exercising these new connections.

 So why have these drugs been effective for treating folks in challenging circumstances?
 An overactive DMN can trap people in an endless loop of rumination.
 Breaking that cycle can provide relief.
 For example, patients with terminal illness can break free of their anxiety, depression, and “Why Me?” thoughts and focus on a heightened sense of connection with loved ones.
 Persons suffering with depression can experience relief from the mental prison that renders feelings of disconnection.
 Addicts may see the world as offering so many wonders that they’ll forgo destructive behaviors that rob them of exploring these possibilities.